ranamohyy/ranamohyy/README.md

 </p>

 <p>
 I'm a passionate <strong>Flutter Developer</strong> with <strong>1.5 years of hands-on experience</strong> in mobile app development.
-I’ve worked in <strong>two software companies</strong> and delivered several real-world projects using Flutter, Firebase, and Dart.
+I’ve worked in <strong>two software companies and trained in <strong>four others </strong> and delivered several real-world projects using Flutter, Firebase, and Dart.
 </p>

 <p>